enguy-hub/alarum/README.md

 # alarum

-An IoT device that can notify supermarkets and convenience stores when they have to restock their cans/bottles in their beverage fridges
+A low-cost IoT device that can notify supermarkets and convenience stores when they have to restock their cans/bottles in their beverage fridges